yhshi26/University-Notes/2021-2022/Semester 1/README.md

 Elective: COMP10010 - Introduction to Python

-All core modules were intermediate level courses.
-The elective was an introductory level course.
+All core modules were intermediate level modules.
+The elective was an introductory level module.